-– This event is a production of the Jimmy Carter Presidential Library.
+– This event is a production of the Department of Physics & Astronomy at Agnes Scott College.

 – It is free and open to the public.